Pitt Three Minute Thesis (3MT®) Competition

 - Did the speaker have sufficient stage presence, eye contact, and vocal range; maintain a steady pace; and have a confident stance?

 - Did the PowerPoint slide enhance the presentation—was it clear, legible, and concise?

 To learn more about the competition history, rules, and to gain valuable preparation tips, visit the official 3MT Web site.

 Pitt Three Minute Thesis (3MT) Competition: Speaking to Non-specialists Workshops

-Come and learn all you need to know in order to compete in the 4th annual Pitt Three Minute Thesis (3MT), to be held on April 5, 2021.
+Come and learn all you need to know in order to compete in the 2022 virtual Pitt Three Minute Thesis (3MT) competition.
+Winners will be announced live via Zoom on Monday April 4 at noon.
 In this workshop, Meghan Culpepper (Office of the Provost) will review the rules and eligibility requirements for the 3MT Competition, and Dr. Joel Brady (Center for Teaching and Learning) will provide students with helpful hints and tips to prepare a three minute oration and an accompanying presentation slide of their research.
 Registration is required.